-HPR 1313 - Introduction to Kinesiology, Health, Physical Education and Recreation.
+HPR 1313 - Introduction to Kinesiology.

-This course covers an introduction to the various fields of study within kinesiology/health, physical education, and recreation.
+This course covers an introduction to the various fields of study within kinesiology.
 Discussion of the responsibilities and opportunities of professional personnel.
 Orientation of student to opportunities in the field.
 Three hours lecture.
 Three hours credit.